freeradical13/freeradical13.github.io/index.md

 Proteins may be bound to lipids to create lipoproteins, to sugars to create glycoproteins, etc.

-The primary structure of a protein is its linear sequence of amino acids.
+The [primary structure][] of a protein is its linear sequence of amino acids.

-The secondary structure of a protein describes initial folding and coiling and is driven by Hydrogen bonding between the polypeptide backbone.
+The [secondary structure][] of a protein describes initial folding and coiling and is driven by Hydrogen bonding between the polypeptide backbone.
 Within the polypeptide backbone, the Oxygen in the Carbonyl has a partial negative charge and the Hydrogen in the Amino has a partial positive charge.
 One secondary structure is the α helix which is a cylindrical coil backbone (with side chains projecting outwards) held together by Hydrogen bonding between every fourth amino acid.
 Another secondary structure is the planar β pleated sheet in which segments (β strands) of the polypeptide are parallel and held together by Hydrogen bonding between parallel or antiparallel strands.

-The tertiary structure of a protein is driven by interactions between the amino acid side chains rather than the polypeptide backbone.
+The [tertiary structure][] of a protein is driven by interactions between the amino acid side chains rather than the polypeptide backbone.
 As a polypeptide forms in water, amino acids with hydrophobic side chains tend to cluster in the core of the protein.
 Disulfide bridges may form where the Sulfurs in two Cysteine amino acids covalently bond.
 Ionic bonds may form between the negatively charged Oxygen in the Carboxyl of one amino acid and the positively charged NH<sub>3</sub><sup>+</sup> of a Lysine.

-If a protein is made of more than one polypeptide (dimer for two polypeptides, trimer for three, and tetramer for four), the quaternary structure of a protein is driven by the interactions between the polypeptides.
+If a protein is made of more than one polypeptide (dimer for two polypeptides, trimer for three, and tetramer for four), the [quaternary structure][] of a protein is driven by the interactions between the polypeptides.

 A protein's shape depends on pH, salt concentration, temperature and other factors.
 Denaturation due to such factors breaks the weaker secondary, tertiary, and/or quaternary structures and may make the protein biologically inactive (i.e. unraveled).
 Excessively high fevers may be fatal because proteins may denature.

 ### Enzymes

 Most [enzymes][] are proteins that increase the rate of (catalyze) certain chemical reactions by reducing [activation energy][] for a reaction.
 The target reagents are called [substrates][] which bind to the enzyme's [active sites][].
-Non-active site portions of enzymes are called allosteric sites where the products bind.
+Non-active site portions of enzymes are called [allosteric sites][] where the products bind.
 Negative feedback is where products bind to an enzyme's allosteric sites to stop catalysis.
 Enzymes are often named for their substrate(s) along with the [-ase suffix][ase suffix].

 A [cofactor][] is a metal ion or coenzyme which facilitates catalysis.
-Coenzymes are cosubstrates if loosely bound, or prosthetic groups if covalently bound.
-An apoenzyme is an enzyme missing a required cofactor.
-A holoenzyme is an active form of an enzyme with its cofactors.
+[Coenzymes][] are cosubstrates if loosely bound, or prosthetic groups if covalently bound.
+An [apoenzyme][] is an enzyme missing a required cofactor.
+A [holoenzyme][] is an active form of an enzyme with its cofactors.

-The rate of enzyme-catalyzed reactions reaches a limit called V<sub>max</sub> when all enzymes are saturated with substrates.
+The rate of enzyme-catalyzed reactions reaches a [maximum rate][enzyme maximum rate] called V<sub>max</sub> when all enzymes are saturated with substrates.
 An enzyme also has an affinity for substrates called K<sub>m</sub>: the lower the value, the higher the affinity.
-The Michaelis constant K<sub>m</sub> is the substrate concentration at which the reaction rate is half of V<sub>max</sub>.
+The [Michaelis-Menten constant][] K<sub>m</sub> is the substrate concentration at which the reaction rate is half of V<sub>max</sub>.

 Enzyme inhibitors reduce catalysis.
-An irreversible inhibitor covalently bonds to an active site.
+An [irreversible inhibitor][] covalently bonds to an active site.
 There are four types of reversible inhibitors:

-1. Competitive: molecules structurally similar to substrates bind at or near the active site, blocking substrates.
+1. [Competitive Inhibition][]: molecules structurally similar to substrates bind at or near the active site, blocking substrates.
 V<sub>max</sub> constant if substrate outcompetes the inhibitor, but K<sub>m</sub> increases because affinity is lower.
-1. Uncompetitive: molecules that bind to the enzyme-substrate complex to reduce catalysis.
+1. [Uncompetitive Inhibition][]: molecules that bind to the enzyme-substrate complex to reduce catalysis.
 V<sub>max</sub> and K<sub>m</sub> decrease.
-1. Non-competitive: molecules that bind to allosteric sites which changes the active site conformations, or to enzyme-substrate complexes to reduce catalysis.
+1. [Non-competitive Inhibition][]: molecules that bind to allosteric sites which changes the active site conformations, or to enzyme-substrate complexes to reduce catalysis.
 V<sub>max</sub> decreases because there are fewer matching active sites, although K<sub>m</sub> is the same.
-1. Mixed inhibitors: basically the same as non-competitive but prefer one action over the other.
+1. [Mixed inhibition][]: basically the same as non-competitive but prefer one action over the other.
 V<sub>max</sub> decreases, but K<sub>m</sub> increases or decreases.

-A sequence of enzyme-mediated reactions contains a rate-limiting reaction which is the slowest step and that regulates the pathway.
+A sequence of enzyme-mediated reactions contains a [rate-determining step][] which is the slowest step and that regulates the pathway.

-Regulatory enzymes have a quaternary structure which causes a sigmoid (s-shaped) kinetic behavior instead of the Michaelis hyperbolic curve.
-In an allosteric enzyme, a positive or negative modulator (or effector) non-covalently bonds to allosteric sites.
-In the concerted (or symmetry) model, all enzymes polypeptide chains are either relaxed or tense together, whereas in the sequential model, chains may be in different states, altering the active site.
+[Regulatory enzymes][] have a quaternary structure which causes a [sigmoid][non-michaelis-menten kinetics] (s-shaped) kinetic behavior instead of the Michaelis curve.

+In an [allosteric modulator][], a positive or negative modulator (or effector) non-covalently bonds to allosteric sites.
+In the concerted (or symmetry) model, all enzymes' polypeptide chains are either relaxed or tense together, whereas in the sequential model, chains may be in different states, altering the active site.
 A homotropic allosteric modulator is a substrate which binds to an active site which causes a change in another active site.

-A zymogen (or proenzyme) requires proteolysis (often by protease enzymes) to become activated.
+A [zymogen][] (or proenzyme) requires [proteolysis][] (often by protease enzymes) to become activated.

-[Kinases][] catalyze phosphorylation, whereas phosphatases catalyze dephosphorylation.
+[Kinases][] catalyze [phosphorylation][].
+[Phosphatases][] catalyze dephosphorylation using hydrolysis.

 ## Nucleic Acids

 [Nucleic acids][] (or polynucleotides) are biomacromolecule polymers made of nucleotide monomers.
-A nucleotide is made of a nucleoside and one to three Phosphate groups.
-A nucleoside is made of a Nitrogen-containing (nitrogenous) base and a five-Carbon pentose sugar.
+A [nucleotide][] is made of a [nucleoside][] and one to three Phosphate groups.
+A [nucleoside][] is made of a Nitrogen-containing, [nitrogenous base][] and a five-Carbon pentose sugar.
 The Nitrogenous molecules are called bases because the Nitrogen atoms tend to take up H<sup>+</sup> from solution, thus acting as bases.
 There are five Nitrogenous bases:

-* Group: Pyrimidines (one ring)
+* Group: [Pyrimidines][] (one ring)
   * Cytosine (C)
   * Thymine (T)
   * Uracil (U)
-* Group: Purines (two fused rings)
+* Group: [Purines][] (two fused rings)
   * Adenine (A)
   * Guanine (G)

-The pentose sugar is either Ribose or Deoxyribose (a Ribose without an Oxygen at the 2'-Carbon).
+The pentose sugar is either [Ribose][] or [Deoxyribose][] (a Ribose without an Oxygen at the 2'-Carbon).
 The Carbon numbers in the sugar have a [prime symbol][] (') as compared to the Carbons in the Nitrogenous base.

-Nucleotides are linked with a dehydration synthesis between a Phosphate group and the 3' Hydroxyl of the sugar, creating a covalent bond called a phosphodiester linkage.
-These repeating linkages create the sugar-phosphate backbone which is negatively charged.
+Nucleotides are linked with a dehydration synthesis between a Phosphate group and the 3' Hydroxyl of the sugar, creating a covalent bond called a [phosphodiester bond][].
+These repeating linkages create the [sugar-phosphate backbone][] which is negatively charged.
 One end of the backbone has a Phosphate group attached to a 5'-Carbon of a sugar and the other end has a Hydroxyl group attached to a 3'-Carbon of a sugar, and these are referred to as the 5' and 3' ends, respectively.

-Deoxyribonucleic acid (DNA) may only have A, C, T, or G Nitrogenous bases.
-Ribonucleic acid (RNA) may only have A, C, U, or G Nitrogenous bases.
+[Deoxyribonucleic acid][] (DNA) is a nucleic acid that may only have A, C, T, or G Nitrogenous bases.
+[Ribonucleic acid][] (RNA) is a nucleic acid that may only have A, C, U, or G Nitrogenous bases.
+DNA and RNA are negatively charged because of the phosphate groups.

 Adenine may only pair with Thymine (or Uracil in RNA), and Cytosine may only pair with Guanine.
 These are called complementary bases.

-DNA and RNA are negatively charged because of the phosphate groups.

 ### RNA